You’re probably familiar with this.

 No customers = No sales = No business

-However, this particular goal of content marketing is a bit more layered than what you might first think.
+However, this particular content marketing objective is a bit more layered than what you might first think.

 Data precedes customers in the digital world.
 That is, data becomes leads become customers.